All About Renee Reyes

 What are your personal passions?

-I love art collecting and was lucky enough to start collecting at an early age.
-Own some decent pieces.
+I love art collecting.
 My favorite style is expressionism: the more bizarre?
 The better.
 Also, I usually find renderings of human beings more intriguing than landscapes or inanimate objects.
-Art collecting is not just my hobby - it's a passion.
+Art collecting isn't just a hobby - it's a passion.

-I’m also a huge fan and participant in Cosplay.
+I’m a fan and participant in Cosplay.
 I’m lucky enough to live in Atlanta - where there’s a Cosplay gathering of some sort almost every month.

 I’m a fashion addict.
 The only thing I love more than my closets is wearing what’s in them. :)

-Finally, I'm a magician and launching an exciting new comedy magic act in late 2013 called DRAMAGIC.
+Finally, I'm a magician and someday launching my new comedy magic act called DRAMAGIC.
 Very excited to bring this life-long dream to fruition.

 Other Common Questions and Answers